DataBiosphere/terra-cli/README.md

 For example, a bucket within the workspace Google project.

 A referenced resource is a cloud resource that is NOT managed by Terra.
 It exists outside the current workspace context.
-For example, a Big Query dataset hosted outside of Terra or in another workspace.
+For example, a BigQuery dataset hosted outside of Terra or in another workspace.

 The `check-access` command lets you see whether you have access to a particular resource.
 This is useful when a different user created or added the resource and subsequently shared the workspace with you.